Aliens

 Link to Index of Bible Passages

-Last week’s reflection: Stirred, not shaken
+Last week’s reflection: The Best-laid Plans

 Contributor: Steve Humphreys